appcircleio/appcircle-docusaurus/docs/enterprise-appstore/in-app-updates/index.md

 #### Retrieving Access Token Using Personal API Token

-To fetch app versions and download the binary, we first need to obtain an access token using a Personal API Token (PAT).
+To fetch app versions and download the binary, you first need to obtain an access token using a Personal API Token (PAT).

 <Tabs defaultValue="swift" values={[
 { label: 'Swift', value: 'swift' },